 We are currently looking for volunteer recyclers to help us clean-up and green-up Boomtown Fair Chapter 12!

 Boomtown is an amazingly immersive festival which takes place on the beautiful Matterley Bowl Estate near Winchester.
 With over 100 stages and venues, and an emphasis on reggae and dance music, it's a four day party you can really get lost in.
 The set building is incredible and many of the venues are hidden away in alleys or deep in the woods.

 Festival gates open for volunteers on Tuesday 11th August, but work doesn't start until Friday 14th or Saturday 15th - depending on which shift pattern you choose.

-If you like the sound of volunteering at Boomtown, you can apply through their volunteer website from December 19th 2019.
+If you like the sound of volunteering at Boomtown, you can apply through their volunteer website now.
 You will need to pay a security payment which will be returned, minus a small admin fee when you’ve completed your shifts.
 You will also need to agree to the terms of the Boomtown 2020 and Critical Waste Volunteer Agreement.

 If you're interested in paid work with Critical Waste please email us; email@example.com